 "Grapevine exists to be an authentic Catholic young adult community for as many people in their 20s and 30s as possible at any stage of their faith journey.
 We do this through social life, intellectual conversation, personal development, the sacraments, and service."

 Decide what your community will do.
-There's plenty of options, and you can do more than just one.
-Check out the tags on our Find A Group page for ideas.
+There are plenty of options, and you can do more than just one activity.
+Check out the Categories under the search bar of our group map or browse groups nationwide for ideas.

-Pick a unique name that fits with what you want the group to represent.
-We suggest something other than "Insert Parish Name Young Adult Thing", but rather a name that communicates your identity and lets people know they are welcome even if they may go to Mass somewhere else.
-(There are exceptions, of course, such as if your identity is deeply connected to the parish, often the case in historically ethnic parishes.)
+Choose a unique name that fits with what you want the group to represent.
+We suggest something other than "PARISH NAME Young Adult Group.”
+Rather, choose a name that communicates your identity and lets everyone know they are welcome—even if they attend Mass somewhere else.

-Determine your desired age range.
+Next, determine your desired age range.
 Who do you consider a young adult?
-(These ranges tend to have fuzzy boarders, such as "18 to 30s").
+Age ranges can vary.
+For example: "18 to early 30s" or “21 to 39.”

 3. Decide Your Meeting Frequency